PHenegan/Chip8-Interpreter/README.md

 In order to build the interpreter, start by opening a terminal window in the project directory.

 You can run `make chip8`.
-Then, to run the program, simply type `./chip8`.
+Then, to run the program, simply type `./chip8 [program-filepath-here]`.

+To run the program in debug mode, you can execute the program with the `--debug` command line argument.
+This will allow you to step through the program manually (press `N`), and pause/unpause the manual-mode with `Enter`.

+In either debug or regular mode, holding `Ctrl + C` will stop the program from running, which is useful in the event that the program gets stuck.

 ## Credit